jakubdrobny/e-mcdp/README.md

 ## How to use this?

+You can either use the binary in the `bin/` directory or install it manually:

 Make sure to have [make](https://www.gnu.org/software/make/manual/make.html) and [cmake](https://cmake.org/) installed.
 Then first install the dependencies
 ```bash
 sudo apt install libgtest-dev googletest libomp-dev